 - Refuse to be treated like a child.
 A typical tactic of narcissists is to overwhelm others into a state of heightened anxiety, so they are less able to think straight.
 Susie’s husband fell into this trap easily as his mother groomed him through intense interrogation as a child.
 This is about power and control for the narcissist.
 As soon as the narcissist begins, the adult should slow down their breathing.
 Then answer the question they wish the narcissist asked instead of the one that was asked and immediately follow it with a compliment.
 This disarms and distracts most narcissists.
 Boundary = I’m going to be treated like a peer.

 - Reject verbal assaults.
 Another typical narcissistic tactic is to verbally assault anyone they believe is a threat.
 In this case, the grandmother felt the 2-year-old was a threat to getting more attention so she aggressive attacked him for crying.
 Then she saw Susie as a threat and verbally assaulted her to Susie’s husband.
 If Susie became defensive, the narcissist wins.
 Rather, Susie ignored the comments the grandmother made about her and refused to give it any weight.
 This unnerved the grandmother who was looking forward to an attack, so she could play the victim.
-By doing this, Susie did not act narcissistic.
+By doing this, Susie did not act narcissistically.
 Boundary = I’m not going to act like a narcissist.

 - Be free of victimization.
 Because Susie did not act inappropriately, the grandmother sought another target.
 Susie and her husband watched as the grandmother stirred up another drama, became the victim, and then guilt-tripped her target into submission.
 Their “woe is me” routine is customized to match the weakness and vulnerability of everyone.
 It is generally effective, or the narcissist would stop this behavior.
-It helps when the behavior is viewed like that of a two-year-old temper tantrum.
+It helps when the behavior is viewed as that of a two-year-old temper tantrum.
 The more positive or negative attention that the two-year-old receives, the more the performance is repeated.
 The key here is for negative behavior to be ignored.
 Just like a two-year-old, it will take several attempts before the new reality sets in and is not repeated.
 Boundary = I’m not going to cave to manipulation.

 After a period, these new boundaries became habits for Susie’s family.
 They did not want to eliminate contact with the grandmother because the grandfather by default would be punished as well.
 Rather, they set firm boundaries and openly discussed the narcissism between them so the attacks had little to no effect.